01

 Pull other files into a chat conversation, not just the one you have open.

-Type @ followed by a few letters of a filename in the chat box.
-A dropdown shows matching files in your workspace — click one to attach it, then finish your question.
+Type @ followed by a few letters of a filename in the chat box — this searches your entire workspace live, not just files you've already opened, and shows matching results in a dropdown.
+Click one to attach it, then finish your question.

 Mentioned files are read fresh each time you send a message, capped at a reasonable size per file to keep responses fast and affordable.